Renewing your registration

-We will write to you 45 days in advance if your annual retention or periodic renewal is due.
+We will write to you 60 days in advance if your annual retention or renewal through revalidation is due.
 So it is important that you tell us about any changes to your contact details.

 If you don’t submit your documentation or fees before your due date your registration will automatically lapse and you will be unable to practice.
 From November 2015, should you allow your registration to lapse the only way to regain registration would be by applying for readmission.
 That process can take two to six weeks, depending on your circumstances.
 You would be unable to practise during that period.

 It is illegal to work in any role if you are unregistered.
 Applications for readmission from nurses and midwives who are found to have been working unregistered will be referred to the Registrar's Advisory Group for consideration.

 To maintain your registration with the NMC, you need to declare you have completed:

 - 450 hours of registered practice in the previous three years and

 - 35 hours of learning activity (Continuing Professional Development) in the previous three years.

 The practice standard can be met through administrative, supervisory, teaching, research and managerial roles as well as providing direct patient care.